nawazishali/express-rest-api-app/README.md

 ## Testing

+Run `npm install -g jasmine-node` to install Jasmine Node globally on your machine.
-Running `npm test` will run the unit tests with karma.
+Running `npm test` will run the unit tests with Frisby.js & Jasmine.